First Home Buyers Guide in the Northern Territory

 If you cannot pull together the full 20 per cent needed for a deposit, it's possible that you'll incur lenders mortgage insurance on your home loan, which is often very expensive.
 If it gets to this point, be sure to speak to the helpful team at LJ Hooker Home Loans, who'll work with you to come up with a plan, and talk you through a range of apt mortgage products.

 The Northern Territory first home owner grant

-A plum total of AU$26,000 can be granted to eligible first home buyers in the state, whether that's for a new house, or one that has yet to be built.
+A total of AU$26,000 can be granted to eligible first home buyers in the state, whether that's for a new house, or one that has yet to be built.
 The state determines a new home to be one that hasn't yet been lived, or sold as a residential abode, so it's important to meet this criteria.
-You can find out more by visiting the Department of Treasure and Finance

-Are there any hidden costs when buying your first home in the Northern Territory?
+Hidden costs when buying your first home in the Northern Territory

 As with any kind of property purchase, you're always going to have certain fees to contend with as a first-time buyer.
 Let's take a look at a few of these.

 - Stamp duty is perhaps the single-most biggest fee you'll come across.
 It's a tax levied by the NT government and is based on the value of your home.
 This tax can vary wildly, so be sure to use the NT stamp duty calculator to figure out how much you'll owe on your first home purchase.
 A 50 per cent discount exists for first-time buyers on homes valued up to $450,000, and stamp duty is capped at $10,000 for more expensive homes.

 - Legal fees can fall anywhere between $1,000 and $3,000, depending on how complex your contracts are.